Rapa FM Pader

 The day’s highlight was the confirmation of 74 girls by the Anglican Bishop of Kitgum Diocese, Rt.
 Rev. Wilson Kitara, who delivered a stirring sermon emphasising purpose, discipline, and spiritual growth.

 Kworo High School currently hosts 805 girls and 47 staff members.
-Last year, all 83 Senior Four candidates passed in Division One, and the pioneer Senior Six class of five girls all qualified for university.
+Last year, all 83 Senior Four candidates passed in Division One, while the pioneer Senior Six class of five girls all qualified for university.

-This year, 108 O-Level and 16 A-Level candidates are set to sit for national exams with high expectations of success.
+This year, 108 O-Level and 16 A-Level candidates are set to sit for national exams, with high expectations of success.

-Representing the District Education Officer, Senior Education Officer Ms. Rose Filder Lalam commended the school for its discipline, academic excellence, and moral integrity.
+Representing the District Education Officer, Senior Education Officer Ms Rose Filder Lalam commended the school for its discipline, academic excellence, and moral integrity.

 She also appealed to striking teachers not to disrupt UNEB examinations.